gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 - The to/from declares them as either "in_port" type or "out_port" type.
 - Virtual network is required when some messages have higher priority than others.
 - `vnet_type` is the message type.
 "Response" means that the message carries data and is used in Garnet for counting buffer credits.
-- Message buffers have the following interface
+- Message buffers have the following interface:
-  - `peek()`: Get the head message
+  - `peek()`: Get the head message.
   - `pop()`: Remove the head message (Don't forget this or you'll have deadlock!)
-  - `isReady()`: Check if there is a message to read
+  - `isReady()`: Check if there is a message to read.
-  - `recycle()`: Take the head message and put it on the tail (useful to get blocking messages out of the way)
+  - `recycle()`: Take the head message and put it on the tail (useful to get blocking messages out of the way).
   - `stallAndWait()`: Move the head message to a separate queue (don't forget to call `wakeUpDependents()` later!)

 ---